Buying waterfront property seems like a dream come true.

 - Does your lake or waterfront property manager allow motor boats, swimming, fishing, water skiing, or other activities you enjoy?
 Not all do, and you could be hugely disappointed.
 How deep is the water anyway?

-Before you decide what you include in your offer to purchase, remember sales contracts are legally binding.
+Before you decide what you include in your offer to purchase, remember agreements of purchase and sale are legally binding.

 How to make an amendment to the agreement of purchase and sale.

 Northern Ontario is where the cheapest waterfront property is found.
 Places like Balmertown on Red Lake, and Sioux Outlook are an all-day trek for some of the lowest priced lots around.

 Small Towns, Cities Offer Best Value